The Woman With the Mixer

 Jordan Rondel, The Caker

-We have a quick chat with Jordan Rondel from The Caker to find out what’s behind the magic in the kitchen that’s got sweet treat lovers excited all over the globe.
+We had a quick chat with Jordan Rondel from The Caker in Auckland to find out what’s behind the magic in the kitchen that’s got sweet treat lovers excited all over the globe.

 Find Jordan at The Caker